Gallogeta/MCS/Coding.md

 Quick update: Done some programming in python and now I am going to install Local LLM ja try out possibilities.
 Also next topic is Endpoint Security

+So Linux Administration and Ansible is now my fav thing.
+I dont think this get me a job :D but I will still get the Cert.

 **Windows:**<br>
 **In C**<br>